- Education and Science»

 Bacteria are interesting and abundant microorganisms that sometimes exist as separate cells.
 Many bacteria grow in colonies called biofilms, however.
 In a biofilm, bacteria are attached to each other and to a solid surface, They are also surrounded by a protective material which they secrete.
 The bacteria in the colony communicate and cooperate with each other.
 In fact, a biofilm acts almost like a multicellular organism instead of a colony of single cells.

 Biofilms form in our bodies.
 Unfortunately, the bacteria in these films are often harder to attack with antibiotics than bacteria living outside the films.
 This makes some infections difficult to treat.
 Studies of biofilm bacteria will hopefully lead to improved treatments for some very unpleasant diseases.

 Where Are Biofilms Found?

 Biofilms form in many places.
 They generally develop on a surface that is surrounded by liquid, such as our teeth and gums, where the film is known as dental plaque.
 Biofilms may also develop in other areas of the body, such as on mucosal membranes in sinuses and airways and in wounds.
-In addition, they can form on metal, plastic and other artificial materials.
-They may develop on medical devices such as contact lenses, artificial heart valves, joint replacements, urinary catheters and dental implants.
+In addition, they can form on metal, plastic, and other artificial materials.
+They may develop on medical devices such as contact lenses, artificial heart valves, joint replacements, urinary catheters, and dental implants.
 Showers and water pipes may contain biofilms and so may drains and sewage treatment plants.
-Biofilms can also form on rocks in streams and aquariums.
+The films can also form on rocks in streams and aquariums.